 - Work on one behavior at a time.

-- Keep training sessions short (15 minutes or less).
+- Keep training sessions short (Under 10 minutes – even under 5 minutes initially).

 For example, if you want to train your dog to lie down, you can stand in your living room with your dog and just wait.

 After a little while, your dog will probably decide to lie down and get comfortable on his own.
 The instant his body hits the floor, click and toss a treat on the ground a few feet in front of him.

 With “shaping,” you gradually build a new behavior in a series of small steps by clicking and rewarding.